Separation Agreement Attorney

 Mediation is often used to help parties negotiate and reach an agreement on property settlement, alimony, child custody, and child support.
 There are many different mediation methods and each potential settlement is different, so your Miller Bowles Law attorney will work with you to formulate the best method and the option most likely to result in settlement.

 A Separation Agreement is an enforceable contract; however, its enforcement mechanisms differ from a court decision and court order.
 The most common recourse if your spouse violates the Separation Agreement is to file a lawsuit for breach of contract and request the court order he or she to specifically perform as provided in the Separation Agreement.
 In many cases, this court process can take months, if not a year or more before resolution.

-The attorneys at Miller Bowles can help you determine whether a separation agreement is necessary in your case, and if one is, can draft and negotiate the terms of the agreement.
+The separation agreement attorneys at Miller Bowles can help you determine whether a separation agreement is necessary in your case, and if one is, can draft and negotiate the terms of the agreement.
 We have a notary public on staff who is available to certify your signature on the agreement.

 To schedule a confidential consultation with a North Carolina separation agreement attorney in Charlotte about further Separation Agreement, please contact us here at Miller Bowles Law.
 Call us at (980) 321-5590 or contact us.